Avast: sells the data it collects from users

 A research but from Vice and PC Magazine took a closer look at Avast's business practices and user-generated data.
 According to the information, the subsidiary of Avast Jumpshot takes this data and processes it for sale to companies.

-One product, called Feed All Clicks, provides businesses (clients include major companies such as Google, the , Pepsi, Home Depot or McKinsey) detailed information about user behavior, the clicks they make and generally their every activity.
+A product called Feed All Clicks provides businesses (including large companies such as Google, Microsoft, Pepsi, Home Depot or McKinsey) with detailed information on user behavior, clicks and general their every activity.

 The data is anonymous according to Avast, which means that there is no personal information, such as the user's IP address or e-mail addresses.
 All of this is removed before the data collected is sold.

-However, a data packet can also include the IDs of the connected devices which makes it very easy to search for it browsing a specific device.
-They also include the date and time, as well as information with the location of the end user.
+However, a data packet can also include the IDs of the connected devices, which makes it very easy to search the browsing history of a specific device.
+They also include the date and time, as well as information on the end user's location.

 Companies now buying data can use other data sources to locate individual users.
 Imagine large companies like Google and Amazon having huge volumes of information, cross-referencing their data to track every user activity.